Reggie01/Reggie01.github.io/_drafts/zipline-weatherapp.md

   Question: Where can I store my images if I use free version of codepen?
   Hint: The two suggestions I see given the most are github and [imgur](http://imgur.com/).

+  Question: How do I find the algorithims for unit conversions?
+  Hint: [Unit](https://www.unitjuggler.com/index.html) conversion algorithims for temperature and speed.
+Look for the speed converter and temperature converter links near the bottom of the site.

   Question: Where can I get weather icons?
   Hint: Probably best answered by google or chat room.
 I used [weather icons](http://erikflowers.github.io/weather-icons/) from a google search.
-I had an issue with the wind degree examples icons not working with the cdnjs address for the icons.
-I searched the source file and did not find the css classes for the images.
-A temporary fix is to use wind direction text.
+Remeber to include the wind-icon css to include wind icons in your project.
+There are mappings to popular weather [APIs](https://erikflowers.github.io/weather-icons/api-list.html) .

  Issues:
  I tried to over-engineer this problem without first completing the project first.
 Therefore I found myself removing time display.
 I started reading about implementation ideas for dealing with locale time.
 This is not in the user stories or the bonus user stories.
 So I am placing the locale time feature on the back burner.
 Another issue I ran into was using weather icons.
 The wind icons for degrees and cardinal direction were not present in the css file.
 Hopefully it will get fixed soon.
 Another issue I had was latitude and longitude not finding the correct location on my phone.
 I will need to google and explore this issue further.